Psy-Fer/deeplexicon/README.md

 Please note:  **If using GPU mode, please check which CUDA version you are using!**
 - DeePlexiCon works with **CUDA v10**.
-- DeePlexiCon does **NOT** work with CUDA v11, which is typically used by latest GPU cards.
+- DeePlexiCon does **NOT** currently work with CUDA v11, which is typically used by latest GPU cards.
+- DeePlexiCon does **NOT** currently work with RNA flowcells/RNA-004 kits.
-- We will be offering a solution to demultiplex direct RNA reads using RNA004 flowcells, CUDA v11 and/or latest GPU cards very soon.
+- We will be offering a solution to demultiplex direct RNA reads using RNA flowcells/RNA-004 kits, CUDA v11 and/or latest GPU cards very soon.
 Thanks!

 ## Table of Contents
 - [About DeePlexiCon](#About-DeePlexiCon)